raul-izquierdo/english/sources/vocabulary/Knowledge/Acquiring Knowledge.md

     = go after
     ? Él fue tras el trabajo que quería : `He went after the job he wanted`

+una búsqueda de algo = a search for
+    ?
+Fui en busca del mejor restaurante : `I went on a search for the best restaurant` ?
+Fuimos en busca del tesoro perdido : `We went on a search for the lost treasure` ?
+Se inició una búsqueda de la persona desaparecida : `A search began for the missing person`

 ## Finding

 averiguar